The flight from hell. Are we THOSE people?

 Fortunately they were able to give us the middle and aisle seats, allowing Baby B to roam up and down the aisle.

-When do you have to start buying a separate seat for your toddler?
+When do you start buying a separate seat for your toddler?

 That’s the question we struggled with.
 Apparently we waited one flight too long.